 Our graduates teach at all levels—from preschool to higher education—and all over the world.

 We make sure you have the skill and cultural competence to work with students from all backgrounds, so you'll be comfortable in your classroom no matter where you land.
+Our interdisciplinary minors, like diversity studies and leadership, help you gain a better understanding of important topics in today’s world.

 Recent graduates are employed at: